June 4th revolution in Ghana: Cause

 Rawlings turned the trial against the government by accusing it of massive corruption and requesting his fellow accused to be set free as he was solely responsible for the mutiny.
 He was publicly sentenced to death and imprisoned.
-His verbal attack against the government resonated with the afflicted nation.

-On the night of June 3rd 1979, junior military officers, including Major Boakye Djan, broke into the jail where Rawlings was held and helped free him.
+On the night of 3 June 1979, junior military officers, including Major Boakye Djan, broke into the jail where Rawlings was held and helped free him.
 They then marched him to the national radio station to make an announcement.
-The first time the public heard from Rawlings was a statement that Rawlings had been released by the junior officers and that he was under their command.
+The first time the public heard from Rawlings was a statement that he had been released by the junior officers and that he was under their command.
 He requested all soldiers to meet with him at the Nicholson Stadium in Burma Camp, in Accra.

-The entire nation was in uproar.
-The soldiers rounded up senior military officers including three former heads of states, General Fred Akuffo, Ignatius Kutu Acheampong and Africa for trial.
+The soldiers rounded up senior military officers, including three former heads of state, General Fred Akuffo, Ignatius Kutu Acheampong and Akwasi Afrifa for trial.
 They were executed by a firing squad.

 Aftermath

 Rawlings was then appointed the head of the Armed Forces Revolutionary Council (AFRC) by the revolting junior military officers to run the country until the ongoing election was completed.

-Rawlings handed over his Power to Dr. Hilla Limann in September 1979.
-But Rawlings again overthrew Limann's Government on 31 December 1981.
+Rawlings handed over his power to Hilla Limann in September 1979, but overthrew Limann's government on 31 December 1981.

-Though June 4th became a noted date in Ghana's history, it has been said to be a date that brings a lot of pain to people who either lost loved ones, lost businesses or had to flee the country.